MicrosoftDocs/learn/learn-pr/quantum/tbd-entanglement/includes/4-interference-in-quantum-computing.md

 mechanics.
 They provide intuition to understand interference.

 But, what is wave interference?
-Waves are governed by a linear equation (remember, waves, and quantum states are mathematically the same thing).
+Waves are governed by a linear equation (remember, waves and quantum states are mathematically the same thing).
 This implies that waves can be superposed, just like we discussed for quantum states in the previous units.
 Superposition of different waves enables their amplitudes to interfere, resulting in different effects on the overall state.
 There are two